boxyhq/jackson-examples/apps/firebase-user-store/README.md

 ## Auth flow

-Click Sign in -> redirects to Jackson -> Jackson redirect to IdP based on config -> User logs in at IdP/IdP returns the assertion to Jackson -> Jackson redirects with the auth code which is then exchanged for a token and user profile -> the profile is used to update the user in firebase if it exists, else creates a new user -> firebase returns a custom token back to app -> app uses the token to sign in and establish session.
+Click Sign in -> redirects to Jackson -> Jackson redirect to IdP based on config -> User logs in at IdP/IdP returns the assertion to Jackson -> Jackson redirects to app with the auth code which is then exchanged for a token and user profile -> the profile is used to update the user in firebase if it exists, else creates a new user -> firebase returns a custom token against the user back to app -> app uses the token to sign in and establish session.

 ## Run the app